smeny/RetroBox/README.md

 RetroBox
 ========

-A multiple platform emulator written in Java for education purpose.
+_A multiple platform emulator written in Java for education purpose_

-This project is currently not stable.
+This emulator is currently able to execute a subset of the 2A03 CPU (NES).

-If this project keeps going, it may include ideas such as :
-* Co-op over network
-* Streaming